omgDB/bin/README.md

 ## Description

-Repository for all things Open Music Project
+Repository for all things Open Music Genome.